NTID-Supported Bachelor's Degree Level Students

 Deaf and Hard-of-Hearing Students Enrolled in Bachelor's Degree Programs

-Deaf and hard-of-hearing students enrolled in bachelor's degree programs within the colleges of RIT will be scheduled for two NTID Support Service Orientation (NSSO) workshops during RIT’s Orientation program which begins Tuesday, August 19, 2014.
+Deaf and hard-of-hearing students enrolled in bachelor's degree programs within the colleges of RIT will be scheduled for a REQUIRED NTID Support Service Orientation (NSSO) workshops during RIT’s Orientation program which begins Tuesday, August 18, 2015.
 These workshops are designed to explain access and support services for NTID-supported baccalaureate students.
 (Transfer students who are accepted into a bachelor's degree program must attend NSSO as well).

 For all questions regarding all other orientation activities, visit the RIT Orientation website or call the RIT Orientation office at (585) 475-7995.